xragua/xraybinaryorbit/paper/paper.md

 # Summary

 X-ray astronomy is a young discipline, spanning no more than a few decades.
-The Earth's atmosphere is opaque to this type of radiation, so observations in this part of the spectrum were delayed until the space era began, when rocket launchers carrying X-ray telescopes revealed the universe from a brand-new point of view (see [@CambridgeXrayHistory] for a nice overview).
+The Earth's atmosphere is opaque to this type of radiation, so observations in this part of the spectrum were delayed until the space era began, when rocket launchers carrying X-ray telescopes revealed the universe from a brand-new point of view [@CambridgeXrayHistory].

 X-ray binaries are tremendously interesting systems.
 In these extreme environments, a compact object (either a neutron star, a black hole or a white dwarf) draws in matter from a companion star, producing X-ray radiation.
 These systems offer a unique window into extreme physics, from the effects of strong gravity and relativistic jets to the presence of intense magnetic fields [@Carroll_Ostlie_2017;@1983bhwd.book.S].